DeepwaterExploration/legacydocs/docs/products/hdcam.md

-Begin screwing in both remaining screws on each side of the camera bracket holder, and properly position the camera to the point of view you require for your uses, and finish screwing in the screws.
+Begin screwing in both remaining screws on each side of the camera bracket holder, and properly position the camera to the point of view you require for your uses and finish screwing in the screws.
 ### Step 5
 ![exploreHD](https://cdn.shopify.com/s/files/1/0575/8785/9626/files/HDCam_Step_5_x150.jpg?v=1639879650)